 No one saw or heard from her in a year, a move that was potentially one of the best she has made in her career so far.
 After a year of isolation, Swift returned with ‘reputation’ in 2017, the ultimate revenge record which Swift refused to do press interviews for as she “wanted the album to speak for itself”.
 The record also documented Swift’s relationship with Joe Alwyn, which was blossoming beautifully and is still thriving in 2021.
 The record was the ultimate statement that the star wasn’t going to let the media’s character assassination of her overshadow her musicality and autonomy.

-Come 2018, Swift still received unnecessary backlash, this time for her political stance as she expressed her anti-Trump views, and faced a musical battle to win her own discography as Scooter Braun exerted unfair and controlling power over her life’s work.
+Come 2018, Swift once again received unnecessary backlash, this time for her political stance after sharing her anti-Trump views.
+She was then faced with a musical battle to win ownership of her early discography, as media proprietor Scooter Braun exerted unfair and controlling power over her life’s work.
 Many may have accepted defeat at this point, but not Swift.
-She has managed to make her life more “manageable” and set boundaries, one of them being that she is keeping her personal life and relationships completely private.
+Instead, she set out to make her life more “manageable” by setting boundaries, one of these being that she keeps her personal life and relationships completely private.

-It’s a shame that constant degradation and scrutiny from the media led her to do this, but she does seem happier for it.
+It’s a shame that constant degradation and scrutiny from the media has pushed Swift to do this, but she does seem happier for it.
 And the biggest bounce-back of all has to be the announcement of the re-recording of her entire discography, decidedly one of the biggest power moves in the music industry.
-This effort to gain power over her carefully curated discography, along with the surprise release of sister albums ‘folklore’ and ‘evermore’ in 2020, really is evidence of Swift’s new IDGAF attitude – she knows what she wants and she gets it, making her an excellent role model for her fans.
+This effort to gain power over her carefully curated discography, along with the surprise release of sister albums ‘folklore’ and ‘evermore’ in 2020, really is evidence of Swift’s new IDGAF attitude – she knows what she wants, and she won’t stop until she gets it.
+This makes her an excellent role model for her fans.

 The take-home message of all of this, however, is that the media need to do better